meryboth/meryboth/README.md

 # Hi there, I'm Marilyn! 👋

-## I'm a Developer with passion for design
+## I'm a Design Engineer with passion for UI and Performance!

 - 🔭 I’m a Javascript and Web Development mentor on [Coderhouse](https://www.coderhouse.com/)!
 - 💓 React Js and React Native are my main tools of work